cainmagi/Dockerfiles/manual.md

 ### Usage: interactive mode

-The basic usage for any of the following image could be divided into 4 cases:
+The basic usage for any of the following images could be divided into 4 cases:

 * By built-in `Jupyter Lab`: In default mode, you just need to launch the built image by: